webandras/static-site-express/README.md

 ## CHANGELOG

+### Release 2.3.0 (22 September 2024)

+- The Barebone theme became the default, Tailwind/Flowbite is deprecated (still available on the "deprecated-tailwind" branch).
+- Templates and styles updated to make it look better.
+- Update npm package versions.
+- Update readme, and other markdown files.
+- Fix highlight.js syntax highlighting.
+- Fix/update Content Security Policy (update whitelist).

+### Release 2.2.2 (10 July 2024)

+- Update and improve the README.
+- Update EJS package from ^3.1.8 to ^3.1.10.
+- Update express from ^4.18.1 to ^4.19.2.
+- Update the content of the demo blogposts.
+- Change the ordering of posts for index page in descending order - newest first.
+- Remove breadcrumb from single blogpost template.
+- Header border and background-color fixes.
+- Update post title EJS partial.
+- Fix typos in code comments.
+- Update CSS and JS bundles.
+- Extend the safe-list for Tailwind CSS config.

 ### Release 2.2.1 (27 March 2023)

 - fix: Missing glob package (caused an issue on starter/barebone branch - not able to reproduce it on master though).